 Bagan was AMAZING!!!
 It's worth spending several days exploring the area at your leisure - though I recommend early morning and late afternoon, and taking a siesta in the middle of the day.
 A sunset rivier cruise up the Ayerwaddy is worthwhile too.

 Inle Lake (nyuangshwe) was also fantastic, super chilled, gorgeous scenery and amazing people.
 A full day trip on the lake is a must.
 A cycle out to Red Mountain Vineyard is also worthwhile, and if you are up for a bigger ride then I recommend riding out to Kaung Daing.

 Myanmar was fabulous.
-Just make sure to take your time and soak up the culture. over 3 years ago
+Just make sure to take your time and soak up the culture. about 4 years ago